Shreya-0501/Scamazon/Architecture.md

 	- Tags (2nd Priority)

 - Customer Table

+Stores the Username, password, and the Customer ID of the customer

 	- Customer ID -> PK
 	- Username
 	- Password

 - Order History

+Has details of all previous orders of the customer

 	- Order ID -> PK
 	- Customer ID -> FK
 	- Prod ID -> FK